 If you need emergency medical assistance during your trip, dial 112 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment."

-The village pharmacy (Eczane) is located on the main street next to the Şahin restaurant.
-The pharmacists (husband and wife team Oktay and Ebru Merdan) speak excellent English and are extremely helpful in the case of minor ailments.
+The original village pharmacy (Eczane Turunç) is located on the main street next to the Şahin restaurant.
+The pharmacist (Ebru) speaks excellent English and is extremely helpful in the case of minor ailments.

 There is no bank in Turunç village; the nearest ones are in Marmaris.
 However, there are several cashpoint machines available near the mosque.